-Milestone Date Submission deadline 3pm on Thursday 3 October 2024.
-You will be invited to respond to the expert reviewers' comments.
-Early December Research Committee meeting Late January/early February Notification of outcome- you will be notified of the outcome of your application after our Finance Committee/Board of Trustees has met to make the final decision.
-Mid-late March Formal outcome letter - you will receive a formal letter (by email) with the outcome of your application and feedback from the Medical Research Committee and Lay Research Panel.
-Late March
+Notification of outcome - you will be notified of the outcome of your application after our Finance Committee/Board of Trustees has met to make the final decision.
+Mid-July Formal outcome letter - you will receive a formal letter (by email) with the outcome of your application and feedback from the Medical Research Committee and Lay Research Panel.
+Late July/early August